 “Note: There are various scenarios beyond the initial use case where multiple entities are involved in a single multi-pointed forwarding relationship.
 This is for further study.
 It is possible that a multi-pointed solution will supersede this basic solution.”

 4.1.2.5.2 Attributes

 Notes against the attribute table at the end of this document identify specific concerns.

-It is proposed that the following attributes be added.
+It is proposed that the following attributes be added or renamed.